FailAcademy/learning/adp-london/_slides/week-03/01-intro-to-node.md

 It's the technology behind Webpack, and it can do so much more!

 ---

 # What is Node?

-"Node.js® is a JavaScript runtime built on Chrome's V8 JavaScript engine.
-Node.js uses an event-driven, non-blocking I/O model that makes it lightweight and efficient.
-Node.js' package ecosystem, npm, is the largest ecosystem of open source libraries in the world."

-Node is a bridge between your operating system and JavaScript!
-Operating system level programs can take advantage of all the hardware that modern computers have to offer.
-Meaning developers who can write JavaScript can control everything (not just Web Pages)!
+Node acts as a bridge between your operating system and JavaScript.

+Features include:

+- event-driven
+- non-blocking
+- NPM package system

+In other words: JavaScript developers are no longer limited to the browser!

 ---
 class: center, middle